,

 Class No

-109 Bake six fruit scones, own recipe
+109 Bake six jam tarts, own recipe

 Class No

-Class 106, 109 and 112 to be presented on a plate, (not foil) covered with cling film.
+Classes 106, 109 and 112 to be presented on a plate (not foil) covered with cling film

-All entires in classes 105,106,108,109,111,112 will recieve an award, but only one entry per child will be acceptedfor each class.
+All entries in Classes 105 to 113 will receive an award, but only one entry per child will be accepted for each class.

 UPTON BY CHESTER